Coronavirus Frequently Asked Questions

-We will need to ensure that swimmer numbers meet the safety recommendations, and a booking / band system may be in place at busy times, to ensure that guests are able to get fair access to the pool.
+We expect we may be required again to ensure that swimmer numbers are reduced, and a booking / band system may be in place at busy times, to ensure that guests are able to get fair access to the pool.

 Will the Stable Bar and Restaurant be open?

-We are preparing to launch an online ordering service, so that guests can order their food without needing to come to the bar at that time, and we’ll have an efficient one-way system for collection from the conservatory that doesn’t have you needing to hang about at pick up time.
+This was supported by an online ordering service, so that guests could order their food from their table, with an efficient one-way system for take-away collection to avoid needing to hang about at pick up time.

-You’ll be able to order drinks from the bar, and we’ll have take-away cups and jugs (deposit required), so that you can take your favourite tipple back to your pitch, or enjoy on the Stable Bar patio!
+We provided take-away cups and jugs, to enable guests to take their favourite tipple back to their pitch, or enjoy outside on the Stable Bar patio!

 Will the bus service to St Ives be available?

-Yes, Royal Buses intend to run their service to and from Polmanter.
+Yes, Royal Buses intend to run their service to and from Polmanter again for 2021.